 According to CleverReach, the double opt-in process is already preset in all forms you create. (“The double opt-in (short: DOI) is automatically preset on all forms that you create via CleverReach®.
 Thus, you are always on the safe side.“)

-🤝 Order processing contract
+🤝 Data processing agreement

 Since CleverReach takes the role of a processor, you need to sign an AV contract with the company.
 The good thing here is that CleverReach already provides you with a pre-filled AV contract.
 You can find it in your account under My Account > Settings > Privacy.